-The VM30 features halogen lighting and a high performance cartridge dust collection/filtration system to ensure maximum internal visibility, vital for yielding first-class results.
+The VM30 features halogen lighting and a high performance cartridge dust collection/filtration system to ensure maximum internal visibility.

 A standard Jetair machine uses the suction feed method during the blasting process.
 Compressed air is used to create a ‘venturi’ effect, where blast air is sucked up through the hopper of the cabinet to the blast gun and then propelled onto the surface of the component.
 The media then falls back to the hopper and is recycled.